hey-network/mainchain/readme.md

 - `FinalizableCrowdsale`: the Token Sale implements a `finalize()` function that triggers a custom action after the sale has closed (see below).
 - `Pausable`: the Token Sale can be paused by the owner to reject any new incoming payments.
 - `Whitelisting` (TO IMPLEMENT): the Token Sale only allows contributions from addresses whitelisted by the contract owner for KYC reasons.
+- `MinimumContribution` (TO IMPLEMENT): the Token Sale only allows contributions when payments are equal to or above 0.1 ETH.

 Note that the Token Sale does not implement explicitly the `CappedCrowdsale` behaviour, but it enforces it indirectly by being endowed with a fixed amount of tokens transferred to it during the initialisation phase.